syash7202/2048-game/readme.md

 # Welcome to 2048 Game

-Experience the addictive puzzle challenge with our online 2048 game!
+Experience the addictive puzzle challenge with my online 2048 game!

 Built with HTML, CSS, and JavaScript, this web-based version of the classic 2048 game is a fun and challenging way to test your strategic thinking and number-merging skills.
 Whether you're a newcomer to the 2048 world or a seasoned player, our game offers a seamless and enjoyable gaming experience.

 ![image](https://github.com/syash7202/2048-game/assets/66427456/4b119512-4af9-45a7-bd77-68106a80ac8e)